 We intend to rely on similar previous six-month periods to identify the countries subject to future reports on softwood lumber subsidies.
-We will rely on U.S. imports of softwood lumber and softwood lumber products during the period January 1 through June 30, 2009, to select the countries subject to the next report.
+We will rely on U.S. imports of softwood lumber and softwood lumber products during the period July 1 through December 30, 2009, to select the countries subject to the next report.

-Under U.S. law, a subsidy is defined as the situation in which a government authority: (i) provides a financial contribution, (ii) provides any form of income or price support within the meaning of Article XVI of the General Agreement on Tariffs and Trade (GATT) 1994, or (iii) makes payment to a funding mechanism to provide a financial contribution or entrusts or directs a private entity to make a financial contribution, if providing the contribution would normally be vested in the government and the practice does not differ in substance from practices normally followed by governments, and a benefit is thereby conferred.
-See Section 771(5)(B) of the Tariff Act of 1930.
+Under U.S. law, a subsidy is defined as the situation in which a government authority: (i) Provides a financial contribution, (ii) provides any form of income or price support within the meaning of Article XVI of the GATT 1994, or (iii) makes a payment to a funding mechanism to provide a financial contribution to a person, or entrusts or directs a private entity to make a financial contribution, if providing the contribution would normally be vested in the government and the practice does not differ in substance from practices normally followed by governments, and a benefit is thereby conferred.
+See section 771(5)(B) of the Tariff Act of 1930, as amended.